panpf/sketch/docs/wiki/getting_started.md

 context.sketch.enqueue(request)
 ```

-By default, [Sketch] will automatically adjust the size of the image according to the size of the
+[Sketch] is smart.
+It will automatically adjust the size of the image according to the size of the
-component to prevent the size of the image loaded into memory from exceeding the size of the
+component to prevent the size of the image loaded into the memory from exceeding the size of the
-component itself and causing memory waste.
+component itself and cause memory waste.
+It will also automatically cancel the request when the

-[Sketch] will also automatically cancel the request when the component is destroyed.
+component is destroyed.

 ## Supported Image Formats